VPN Demand Surges Around the World

 Date: 04-05 March 2021

-Facebook, YouTube, WhatsApp and Telegram were after protests against the arrest of opposition leader Ousmane Sonko turned violent.
-One person was killed in the clashes with police on March 4.
+Facebook, YouTube, WhatsApp and Telegram were blocked following demonstrations over the arrest of opposition leader Ousmane Sonko.
 VPN demand surged by over 1,000% that day compared to the prior seven-day average.
 As of March 5, demand has now risen by over 4,200% compared to the same prior period.

 Myanmar